LOUISVILLE, KENTUCKY

 Hacker-Computers_2100-X-1196_230kb

 We’re all familiar with the vulnerabilities of weak data security, but how many businesses really experience a data breach every year?
-On average, 1.7 billion Americans are impacted by data breaches every year.
+On average, millions of Americans are impacted by data breaches every year.
 Many of them caused by blemishes in payment systems, both online and in-store and taken advantage of by aggressive hackers.
 So what do you do when your business has been attacked by a cyber crime?

 Before you get in over your head, call IT.
 Often what starts as a simple fix, can easily be made more complex by attempting to solve the problem on your own.
 Use authorized applications to access corporate data and sensitive documents.
 Study the process of how IT connects to your systems so that you aware of timeliness and when issues need to be resolved.